 Nonetheless, try to keep in mind the advantages and disadvantages each type of tutorial format can natively bring.
 For example, an online course is inevitably going to disappear and become unaccessible one day.

-The last part of a tutorial review which is going to be the score table.
-This is how this section is going to look like.
+The last part of a tutorial review is going to be the scoring section.
+This is how it looks like.

 Up-to-date